malvikapatel/wildfire-detector/README.md

 **Fire Safety Measures:** Implement mechanisms for TreeHugger to detach from trees during wildfire situations, ensuring its own safety.

-**Ground Mobility:** Equip TreeHugger with the ability to move on the ground, reaching safe areas or potential docking stations autonomously.
+**Ground Mobility:** Equip TreeHugger with the ability to move on the ground, reaching safe areas or potential docking stations autonomously in addition to collecting soil data.

 **Animal Deterrence:** Integrate features to emit noise in high-risk situations, deterring nearby wildlife and protecting them from potential dangers.